kubernetes/website/v1.1/docs/getting-started-guides/libvirt-coreos.md

                 polkit.log("subject=" + subject);
         }
 });
 EOF
-{% endraw %}
 {% endhighlight %}

 If your libvirt has not been compiled with Polkit (ex: Ubuntu 14.04.1 LTS), check the permissions on the libvirt unix socket:

+{% raw %}
 {% highlight console %}
-{% raw %}
 $ ls -l /var/run/libvirt/libvirt-sock
 srwxrwx--- 1 root libvirtd 0 févr.
 12 16:03 /var/run/libvirt/libvirt-sock

 $ usermod -a -G libvirtd $USER
 # $USER needs to logout/login to have the new group be taken into account
+{% endhighlight %}
 {% endraw %}
-{% endhighlight %}

 (Replace `$USER` with your login name)

-#### ² Qemu will run with a specific user.
+#### &sup2; Qemu will run with a specific user.
 It must have access to the VMs drives

 All the disk drive resources needed by the VM (CoreOS disk image, Kubernetes binaries, cloud-init files, etc.) are put inside `./cluster/libvirt-coreos/libvirt_storage_pool`.

-As we’re using the `qemu:///system` instance of libvirt, qemu will run with a specific `user:group` distinct from your user.
+As we're using the `qemu:///system` instance of libvirt, qemu will run with a specific `user:group` distinct from your user.
 It is configured in `/etc/libvirt/qemu.conf`.
 That qemu user must have access to that libvirt storage pool.

 If your `$HOME` is world readable, everything is fine.
 If your $HOME is private, `cluster/kube-up.sh` will fail with an error message like:

 {% highlight console %}
-{% raw %}
 error: Cannot access storage file '$HOME/.../kubernetes/cluster/libvirt-coreos/libvirt_storage_pool/kubernetes_master.img' (as uid:99, gid:78): Permission denied
-{% endraw %}
 {% endhighlight %}

 In order to fix that issue, you have several possibilities: